OmeGak/HybridKnapsack/README.md

 * Tabu search.
 * Simulated annealing.

-This project is part of an assignment for the SH1 class of the Master in Soft Computing at University of Granada, Spain, and only for training purposes.
+This project is part of an assignment for the SH1 class of the Master in Soft Computing at University of Granada, Spain, and only for academic purposes.

 # Authors
  The participants are: